iszczesniak/perfor/README.md

 ## Author, Affiliation and License

-The software was written and is maintained by Ireneusz Szcześniak, as part of the responsibilities at the [Częstochowa University of Technology](http://pcz.pl).
+The software was written by Ireneusz Szcześniak, as part of the responsibilities at the [AGH University of Science and Technology](http://agh.edu.pl).
 This software is licensed under the General Public License.